-Catecholamines (primarily norepinephrine), which are available as generics and inexpensive, are typically used first line to treat distributive shock, while vasopressin, including Vasostrict® (Endo International plc) and vasopressin generic drugs, is typically used second line.
-In the randomized, Phase 3 study ATHOS-3, GIAPREZA demonstrated clinical benefit in patients who were not adequately responding to available vasopressors, including catecholamines and vasopressin.
-GIAPREZA's principal competition as a treatment in patients not adequately responding to available vasopressors is the use of these same vasopressors at increased doses.
-If we are unable to successfully change treatment practices, the commercial prospects for GIAPREZA will be limited, and our business may suffer.
+GIAPREZA® competes with catecholamines (primarily norepinephrine), which are available as generics and inexpensive and typically used first line to treat distributive shock, and vasopressin, including Vasostrict® (Endo International plc) and vasopressin generic drugs, which are typically used second line.
+In the randomized, Phase 3 study ATHOS-3, GIAPREZA® demonstrated clinical benefit in patients who were not adequately responding to available vasopressors, including catecholamines and vasopressin.
+GIAPREZA®'s principal competition as a treatment in patients not adequately responding to available vasopressors is the use of these same vasopressors at increased doses.
+If we are unable to successfully change treatment practices, the commercial prospects for GIAPREZA® will be limited, and our business may suffer.